 The BWC system will be assigned to and maintained by the individual member.
 Members shall inspect the BWC for any physical damage and ensure the device is in working order at the beginning of the member's shift.
-Any issues impacting the use of the BWC will be reported to the member's immediate supervisor and the appropriate deadline/replacement procedures shall be followed.
+Any issues impacting the use of the BWC will be reported to the member's immediate supervisor and the appropriate deadline/replacement procedures shall be coordinated through the BWC coordinator.
 The BWC shall be utilized in accordance with training whenever an assigned member is performing duties on behalf of the Department.
-Members shall not deploy a BWC while engaged in special duty employment.
+Members shall not deploy a BWC while engaged in special duty employment without supervisory authorization.
 System function and specific operations are addressed in the BWC Operation Manual.